-Identify for each one-time publication: Author(s); title; editor; title of collection, if applicable; bibliographic information; year; type of publication (book, thesis or dissertation, other); status of publication (published; accepted, awaiting publication; submitted, under review; other); acknowledgement of federal support (yes/no).
+Identify for each one-time publication: Author(s); title; editor; title of collection, if applicable; bibliographic information; year; type of publication (book, thesis, or dissertation, other); status of publication (published; accepted, awaiting publication; submitted, under review; other); acknowledgement of federal support (yes/no).

 Adhikari, S. (2022).
 Pre-breeding to combine disease resistance and agrotype genes in hard winter wheat.
-MS Thesis (accepted February 2022, North Dakota State University); acknowledgment of federal support - yes.
+MS Thesis (accepted February 2022, North Dakota State University).
+Federal support was acknowledged.

-Other publications, conference papers and presentations as a result of FY21 grant award Identify any other publications, conference papers and/or presentations not reported above.
+Other publications, conference papers and presentations as a result of FY21 award

+Identify any other publications, conference papers and/or presentations not reported above.
 Specify the status of the publication.